ZhaiKexuan/Sensing-Signal-Processing/README.md

 - Sensor Placement

-The team decided to place two sensors at the front of the vehicle and use Kalman filter sensor fusion

 - Sampling
-  - Send and receive sound waves from two ultrasonic sensors
+  - The first step is sending and receiving sound waves from the ultrasonic sensor.
+To implement that, the Arduino is utilized for programming
-  - Read high pulse durations of both sensors
+  - The second step is reading high pulse duration
-  - Before Kalman filter fusion implementation, divide sensor outputs by 200 to convert into total time value in microseconds
+  - The third step is dividing Kalman filter output by 200 to convert into total time value in microseconds after Kalman filter implementation

-- Fusion with Kalman filter
+- Kalman filter
+  The R-value (measurement confidence) is determined offline utilizing the average method.
+The sequence of the method is shown below:
   - Used same R-value for both sensors as calculated in part 2 of project 1
   - Set same initialized updated error covariance to 100000
   - rediction stage using the first sensor output as the prediction